meet-projects/Y1YL-Labs/FrontEnd Project Intro/README.md

 - HTML (At least 2 pages)
 - Use of Bootstrap Templates
 - Javascript: At least 1 Main Input/Output functionality.
+- Wireframe and/or planning documents

 ### Extra points for:
-- Wireframe and/or planning documents
+- Three.js
+- Bootstrap

 ## Workflow: